 One effective way to deodorize compost is to utilize effective microorganisms (EM) or microbial enzymes.
 These beneficial microbes help speed up the break-down of organic matter, which mostly smells bad while it is decomposing.

 As the process gets done faster, odor can be significantly reduced from spreading around.
 The little microbes can help ingest the smell.
 When it's done composting, the smell will also be gone.

-The microbes we're gathering are usually beneficial bacteria & fungi.
+The microbes, short for micro-organisms, we're gathering are usually beneficial bacteria & fungi–not the bad guys.
 Some good EM that people have been using are: